richard-owen-dev/copernicus/README.md

 ![drinks](assets/images/drinks-screenshot.png)

 ### **Loctaction:**
-Letting the user know how to find the restaurant with an address and a google map
+Letting the user know how to find the restaurant with an address and a google map.
+The google map can open up to a larger map where the user can use googles direction feature to get to the restaurant.

 ![location](assets/images/location.png)

 ### **Reviews:**
-A few positive reviews telling the user what previous customer thought
+A few positive reviews telling the user what previous customer thought.
+These will portray the restaurant in a positive light and help persuade external customers.

 ![reviews](assets/images/reviews.png)

 ### **Contact info:**
-A phone number and email address so the client can be contacted
+A phone number and email address so the client can be contacted.
+If any user wanted to enquire about addionl services such as parties they could pone or email the restaurant, as well as find out table availability.

 ![contact](assets/images/contact.png)

 ### **Links to social and external review website:**
-Links to their Facebook page and Tripadvior score
+Links to their Facebook page and Tripadvior score.
+The client likes to post alot of stuff on facebook and feels like its important to there marketing to get as many people folloing them on facebook, as well as people leaving tripadviors reviews.

 ![links](assets/images/external-links.png)